mbitirini/savings-calculator-api/README.md

 #### 1. Annual Growth Rate is 0

 When annual growth rate is 0, there is a risk of having a NaN (since we divide with 0).
-In order to handle this:
+So when this happens, formula changes to prevent undesirable results:

 - The future value is the sum of the initial pot size and total contributions over the years